 In terms of rangefinders on the market, there are normally two types come into our minds because of their usage, one is for golf and the other is for hunting, no matter for bow hunting or rifle hunting.
 However, usage of rangefinders is not limited, golf rangefinders can be used for hunting and vice versa.

-Rifle hunting and bow hunting are also two different sports, but there are no much difference between two sorts of rangefinders.
-Bow hunting rangefinders tend to require less range than rifle types do.
+Rifle hunting and bowhunting are also two different sports, but there is no much difference between the two sorts of rangefinders.
+Bowhunting rangefinders tend to require less range than rifle types do.

-In order to help you choose the one that suits your needs mostly, we have made this best rangefinders for bow hunting reviews.
+In order to help you choose the one that suits your needs mostly, we have made this best rangefinder for bow hunting reviews.

 Best Rangefinders For Bow Hunting Reviews